 Resident students are not permitted to have pets on campus.
 Students who bring animals into their rooms or apartments are subject to a mandatory carpet cleaning charge and a non-compliance fine.

-The only exceptions are fish within a fish tank of 50 gallons or less. continued >
+The only exceptions are fish within a fish tank of 50 gallons or less, and Emotional Support Animals.